Behat/Symfony2Extension/doc/index.rst

 -------------

-Symfony2Extension comes with flexible configuration system, that gives you ability to configure Symfony2 kernel inside Behat to fullfil all your needs.
+Symfony2Extension comes with flexible configuration system, that gives you ability to configure Symfony2 kernel inside Behat to fulfil all your needs.

 * ``bundle`` - specifies bundle to be runned for specific profile
 * ``kernel`` - specifies options to instantiate kernel: